 Instead, we usually resort to solving the simpler problem that results from using not fn in the prediction hut simply the signal fn itself.
 This is indeed simply solved, since, explicitly writing in terms of the coefficients a1, we wish to solve

-Differentiation with respect to each of the a, and setting to zero produces a linear system of equations that is easy to solve.
+Differentiation with respect to each of the a, and setting to zero produces a linear system of M equations that is easy to solve.
 (The set of equations is called the Wiener – Hopf equations.)
 Thus we indeed find a simple way to adaptively change the predictor as we go.
 For speech signals, it is common to consider blocks of signal values, just as for image coding, and adaptively change the predictor, quantizer, or both.
 If we sample at 8 kHz, a common block size is 128 samples — 16 msec of speech.

 Schematic diagram for: (a) ADPCM encoder; (b) decoder